jbmagination/QReaper/README.md

 sending a login QR code but accompanying it with a message like "Scan this QR code to redeem your Nitro gift!"

-To combat these scams, I created this Discord Bot which scans messages for QR codes and deletes any messages containing them.
+To combat these scams, someone created this Discord Bot which scans messages for QR codes and deletes any messages containing them.

+However, it, too, has a massive flaw: Not all QR codes are bad.
+This is fixed by checking the URL it goes to.
+For link shorteners, it will unshorten the URL before checking to ensure it is safe.
+If it's not, it will be deleted.

 ## How to Use
 This bot has no settings and begins working as soon as it has been added to a server.
 It scans all attachments and embedded images.

 If it fails to scan a message, you can make it re-scan the message by adding any reaction to the message.

 To get this information simply tag the bot in any channel that it has post-messages access to.

-## Invite to your server
-I have stopped hosting this discord bot.
-Follow the steps below to self-host.

 ## Self-hosting
-If you would like to host this bot yourself instead of using my hosted version, follow these instructions.
-They assume you have created an Application and registered a Bot account with Discord's Developer Portal.
+These instructions assume you have created an Application and registered a Bot account with Discord's Developer Portal.
 1. Download and install [Node.JS](https://nodejs.org/en/)
 2. Download this repository as a zip.
 3. Unzip the downloaded archive